sib-swiss/sparql-editor/README.md

 The editor retrieves metadata about the endpoints by directly querying them, so all that is needed is to generate and upload some metadata to each endpoints, and it works on top of any triplestore without configuration needed.
 Reducing the need for complex infrastructure, while making your SPARQL endpoints easier to query for users and machines.

 - **Autocomplete possibilities for properties and classes** are automatically pulled from the endpoints based on [VoID description](https://www.w3.org/TR/void/) present in the triplestore (`void:linkPredicate|void:property` and `void:class`).
 The suggested properties are contextually filtered based on the class of the subject at the cursor's position, and are aware of `SERVICE` clauses, ensuring relevant autocompletion even in federated queries.
 Checkout the [`void-generator`](https://github.com/JervenBolleman/void-generator) project to automatically generate VoID description for your endpoint.

-VoID description is retrieved using this SPARQL query:
+  <details><summary>VoID description is retrieved with a SPARQL query.</summary>

   ```SPARQL
   PREFIX void: <http://rdfs.org/ns/void#>